annadmitrieva/controlled_simplification_ru/README.md

 # controlled_simplification_ru

-This repository contains code and supplementary materials for the paper "Automatic text simplification of Russian texts using control tokens" to appear in the SlavNLP-2023 workshop proceedings.
+This repository contains code and supplementary materials for the paper ["Automatic text simplification of Russian texts using control tokens"](https://aclanthology.org/2023.bsnlp-1.9/).

 Best mBART model checkpoints can be downloaded from here: https://disk.yandex.com/d/cubPTzFsIFtvxg.